gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

 ## Quicklinks

-If you know what this is all about, just drag-and-drop the **Install** button available below to your running Eclipse workspace and follow the **Eclipse Marketplace** install/update steps.
+If you know what this is all about, drag-and-drop the **Install** button available below to your running Eclipse workspace and follow the **Eclipse Marketplace** install/update steps.

 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2593184" class="drag" title="Drag to your running Eclipse workspace to install GNU ARM Eclipse"><img src="https://marketplace.eclipse.org/sites/all/themes/solstice/_themes/solstice_marketplace/public/images/btn-install.png" alt="Drag to your running Eclipse workspace to install GNU ARM Eclipse" /></a>

-If you want to do it manually, you just need the update site details:
+If you want to do it manually, you only need the update site details:

 * name: **GNU ARM Eclipse Plug-ins**
 * URL: `http://gnuarmeclipse.sourceforge.net/updates`